Amalia Fahlstedt: Life

 Amalia Fahlstedt was born on 8 January 1853 in Stockholm, Sweden.
-She was the fifth of the six children born to Anders Gustaf Fahlstedt, a shopkeeper, and his wife Johanna Wilhelmina Bergström.
+She was the fifth of six children born to Anders Gustaf Fahlstedt, a shopkeeper, and his wife Johanna Wilhelmina Bergström.
 Fahlstedt undertook the Rossander Course of teacher's training, where she received lessons on language teaching.
 After her father's death, the family started struggling financially.
-In order to overcome the financial strain, Fahlstedt taught students and in 1877, she established her own school with the help of her sister Bertha.
+To overcome the financial strain, Fahlstedt taught students and in 1877, she established her own school with the help of her sister Bertha.

 Fahlstedt met Swedish playwright August Strindberg, who inspired her to start writing.
 In 1883, she published her first literary work I flygten, a collection of short stories.
 She followed this with Ax och Halm (1887), a polemic which explores the themes of marriage, as well as female education and employment.
 She also published the short story Ett lefnadsmål which was influenced by the contemporary reform pedagogy ideas.
 Fahlstedt wrote two novels, En passionshistoria (1897) and I dödvattnet (1889), under the pen name Rafael.
 She also published a pair of short story anthologies, and books for children and young adults.
 She wrote for several newspapers and journals, and translated works in Italian and Dutch to Swedish.